rmaguiar/hugo-theme-color-your-world/README.md

 ### 404

-A REALLY basic 404 page can be generated via config file by using:
+A **really** basic 404 page can be generated via config file by using:

 ```toml
 [params.notFound]